MailTape/MailTape-v1/_posts/2018-11-04-Sissel-Wincent.md

 _Sanjay_: **"**[Akiko Kiyama](http://akikokiyama.com/) is a classically trained musician turned electronic music composer.
 I think she has a knack for magnificently slinky, trippy music.
 Synths twitch anxiously over a booming kick-drum and the bounce here is paranoid but playful.**"**

 ## Afrikan Sciences – 43
 _Sanjay_: **"**No stranger to MailTape, Eric Douglas Porter picked some Sunday morning tunes for us alongside Gaël Segalen as [Les Graciés](https://www.mailta.pe/319/les-gracies/) back in July.
-As [Afrikan Sciences](https://soundcloud.com/afrikan-sciences), however, Eric's preoccupation with rhythm fixates on the oddities—the mutations, the dualities and instances of bare collision.**"**
+As [Afrikan Sciences](https://soundcloud.com/afrikan-sciences), however, Eric's study of rhythm fixates on the oddities—the mutations, the dualities and instances of bare collision.**"**

 <p id="outroduction">That's it for this morning.
 As always thanks so much for listening!
 Much love and respect to [Sissel Wincent](https://soundcloud.com/sissel) for her Sunday selections, and to [Pierre-Julien Fieux](https://www.pierrejulienfieux.com/) for the illustration.</p>